Last updated on 9/4/2020

 This article is part of the Wellness Strategies Series

-Problem: Pessimistic Outlook
+Problem: You Feel Pessimistic

-Strategy: Gratitude Journal
+Strategy: Start a Gratitude Journal

 Establish the practice of gratitude by consciously reminding yourself of the positive experiences in your life.
 End each week by reflecting upon and visualizing its best parts.
 Recall moments of gratitude associated with ordinary (e.g., waking up in the morning) as well as extraordinary (e.g., winning an award) events.
 Also reflect upon your personal attributes and the valued people in your life.